korzepadawid/recipe-book/README.md

 # recipe-book 🍕🍟🍔

-The application for sharing your cooking recipes with others.
+The application for sharing your cooking recipes with others 🍟

 ## Table of content
 - [Tech](#tech-)